NinoDickersin/FinalProject/README.md

 1/6/15: Started work on PhysXEngine.java + Ferret sprite image

 1/7/15 We got parabolic motion to work, further developed the PhysX engine, and created Ferret.java

+1/8/15 We added music and the beginnings of a main menu.
+The ferret is now launched when the player presses a button.